-UNEP has increased its support on access to justice in environmental matters over the last decades, particularly in the area of access to justice, including references in Montevideo 2, and in supporting the Global Judges Programme, which began in Johannesburg 2002.
-UNEP's work on "Environmental Rule of Law" is progressing steadily and increasing.
-The Montevideo 5 Programme is under this umbrella.
+UNEP has continued to increase its support on access to justice in environmental matters over the last decades, and UNEP's work on "Environmental Rule of Law" is progressing steadily and increasing.
 The Environmental Rule of Law Report has emerged as one of UNEP's flagship publications.

-Recent years have seen increasing recognition of the rights of indigenous peoples and their role as stewards of the environment.
-The 2007 UN Declaration on the Rights of Indigenous Peoples establishes a foundation for UN bodies to take the special status and characteristics of indigenous peoples into account.
+Recent years have seen increasing recognition of the rights of Indigenous Peoples and their role as stewards of the environment.
+The 2007 UN Declaration on the Rights of Indigenous Peoples establishes a foundation for UN bodies to take the special status and characteristics of Indigenous Peoples into account.
 Given the benefits that can arise from greater respect and a sense of partnership in protecting the environment through cooperation with those who live closest to nature, UNEP's unique role within the UN system could help realize the potential in this field.
 The area of environmental law is particularly important in this respect.
-Calls have been made for the study and promotion of international indigenous environmental law, which should be led by indigenous peoples themselves as a movement towards an International Indigenous Law Task Force and Programme.
+Calls have been made for the study and promotion of international indigenous environmental law, which should be led by Indigenous Peoples themselves as a movement towards an International Indigenous Law Task Force and Programme.
 UNEP could be a catalyst and provide key support to this initiative (DOCIP, 2021).

 UNEP has also recently shown strong leadership in an area which is crucial in the fight against corruption and the diversion of the planet's precious resources for short-term personal gain.
 That is in regard to its policy on Environmental Defenders adopted in 2018.
 Some governments have hampered the further development of this policy, and have even questioned whether UNEP should play a role in this area.
 UNEP's position is that it is an internal policy necessary for its mandate.
 The history of internal policies within UNEP as a means for progressive development is a long one; UNEP's Safeguards Policy was developed this way as a requirement of the Global Environment Facility.
-The Defenders Policy is the basis for an agreement signed between UNEP and the OHCHR, which is seen to be a mechanism for other UN bodies to adopt policies similar to UNEP's (Kreilhuber).
+The Defenders Policy is the basis for an agreement signed between UNEP and the Office of the United

+Nations High Commissioner for the Human Rights (OHCHR), which is seen to be a mechanism for other UN bodies to adopt policies similar to UNEP's (Kreilhuber).

-The OHCHR resolution on the right to a clean, healthy and sustainable environment is just another stage in the march towards universal recognition of the right.
+The OHCHR resolution on the right to a clean, healthy and sustainable environment is just another stage in the march towards universal recognition of this right.
 Yet, UNEA has not yet contributed much to progress in this area.
 UNEA would be the logical universal body to recognize the right, and Inge Anderson has promoted this idea.
-The triple crisis of biodiversity loss, toxification, and the climate emergency have to come together under the right to a healthy environment.
+The triple crisis of biodiversity loss, toxification, and climate emergency have to come together under the right to a healthy environment.
 The rights-based approach is still missing from the core of UNEP's operations.
 Access to information and public participation in UNEP's activities at all levels is needed, together with meaningful stakeholder engagement.

-Member States need to provide space for UNEP to fully engage in the protection of this right, which should entail its recognition, together with an appreciation of the values, knowledge, capabilities and skills that Indigenous Peoples, Local Communities, faith-based groups, and others defending the environment bring to the table.
+Member States need to provide space and resources for UNEP to fully engage in the protection of this right, which should entail its recognition, together with an appreciation of the values, knowledge, capabilities and skills that Indigenous Peoples, Local Communities, faith-based groups, and others defending the environment, bring to the table.
 The fact that some Member States resist referring to Indigenous Peoples, environmental defenders, and other specific groups in UNEA and UNEP contexts is indefensible, and the fact that environmental rights cannot be properly considered in the most appropriate intergovernmental setting is shameful.
 UNEA should not shirk its responsibility on this issue.